Skip to main content

 Juvenile Justice Commission

-Juvenile Justice Commission Applicants
+The Juvenile Justice Commission (“JJC”)

-The Juvenile Justice Commission consists of a minimum of seven and no more than 15 community volunteers.
-At least two of the members are required to be persons between 14 and 21 years of age, provided there are suitable applicants.
+The Juvenile Justice Commission consists of a minimum of seven and no more than fifteen community volunteers appointed by the Presiding Judge of the Napa Superior Court.
+Youth members are between 14 and 21 years of age.
 Adult members serve four-year terms and may apply for reappointment.
 Youth members serve one two-year term.

 Although no specialized professional background or experience is required, discretion and integrity are required in the conduct of Commission business.

-How to Contact the Juvenile Justice Commission
+Apply to the Juvenile Justice Commission

 Juvenile Justice Commission